Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part A/Part A Notes.md

 		- ![[Screenshot 2025-09-18 115820.png]]
 - Key landmarks at the site would be the hexagonal basalt stones as they are unique in shape and haven't been seen anywhere else.
 - Closest population centers include Bushmills village (2 miles), Coleraine (11 miles) and Ballycastle (13 miles) [source](https://www.nationaltrust.org.uk/visit/northern-ireland/giants-causeway)
+- In Northern Ireland, which is part of the United Kingdom and borders on Ireland and over the sea, is near England and Wales [source](https://www.britannica.com/place/Northern-Ireland)
 -